Gui-JVale/cs-core/docs/software-architecture/management-and-gorvernance.md

 ### Phase Metrics and Costs to Complete

-OPen issues should be kept for each phase.
-Unmitigated risks from review are treadn in a similar fashion.
+Open issues should be kept for each phase.
+Unmitigated risks from review are treated in a similar fashion.

 Costs to complete is a bottom-up measure that derives from the bottom-up schedule.
 Once ghe various pieces of the architecture have been assigned to teams, then the teams take ownership of their schedule and the costs to complete their pieces.